Yellowstone Lower Loop: Itinerary, Map, and 10 Best Stops

 Because the Lower Loop is a loop, you can follow it clockwise or counterclockwise depending on which attractions you’re most interested in seeing.

-If you’re staying in Madison Campground or West Yellowstone, MT, the closest starting point is Madison Junction.
+For example, if you’re staying in Madison Campground or West Yellowstone, MT, the closest starting point is Madison Junction.
 From there, you can head clockwise toward Norris Geyser Basin and then Canyon Village, or you can head counterclockwise toward the Lower, Midway, and Upper Geyser Basins.
 (The Grand Prismatic Spring is located in Midway Geyser Basin and Old Faithful Geyser is located in the Upper Geyser Basin.)
 Our recommendation is to head clockwise, so you beat the crowds at Canyon Village and get to Hayden Valley, one of the best places for wildlife watching in Yellowstone, earlier in the day.
 We also love exploring the geyser basins at sunset, as the lighting at the Midway Geyser Basin especially is gorgeous in the evening.

 If you’re staying in Gardiner or Mammoth Hot Springs, the closest starting location is the Norris Geyser Basin.
 From there, we recommend driving clockwise to Canyon Village.